cbmira01/FeatureRanking/README.md

 ## How to run this project

-Requirements, setup and run instructions are described in doc\INSTRUCTIONS.md.
+Requirements, setup and run instructions are described in
+<p style="text-align: center;"> ./doc/INSTRUCTIONS.md </p>

 ## Feature reduction, an early goal for data exploration